v-community/repo_template/README.md

 - `MIT` License for Repo (though you can change the license)
 - A `.gitignore` made for V
 - `ISSUE_TEMPLATE`, `CODE_OF_CONDUCT` etc written
-- More features coming soon...
+- More things coming soon...

 ## Installation